julie-oh/julie-oh.github.io/about.md

 ---
+title: About
 layout: page
-title : About
-permalink: /about/
+permalink: "/about/"
+order: 1
 ---

 <h2>Gravity</h2>